It is one of the first questions many people ask when they start powerlifting:

 I would recommend for most beginners to first learn to the squat in a flat shoe.
 This is because you'll have more of a stable connection between your feet and the ground.
 However, as you become more experienced, you can make a more informed decision on whether your individual mechanics would benefit from a heeled squat shoe.

-The following are my reccomendations for both heeled and flat shoes for squatting:
+The following are my recommendations for both flat and heeled shoes for squatting:

-- Chuck Taylors: These are the most common flat shoe worn by powerlifters, mostly because they’re the cheapest option.
-Some sumo deadlifters have said they don’t have the best traction, but they’re adequate for most deadlifters.
+- Chuck Taylors: These are the most common flat shoe worn by powerlifters, mostly because they're the cheapest option (click HERE to check price and sizing on Amazon).
+Some sumo deadlifters have said they don't have the best traction, but they're adequate for most deadlifters.

-- Asics Wrestling Shoe: The Asics wrestling shoe will have a flat sole, but has better traction than chucks.
-So if you’re a wide stance squatter this might be a better option for you.
+- Asics Wrestling Shoe: The Asics wrestling shoe will have a flat sole, but has better traction than chucks (click HERE to check price and sizing on Amazon).
+So if you're a wide stance squatter this might be a better option for you.

-- Deadlift Slippers: Any type of deadlift slipper will make you feel like you’re lifting barefoot.
+- Deadlift Slippers: The Fit Kicks Deadlift Slipper will make you feel like you're lifting barefoot (Click HERE to check price and sizing on Amazon).
 So if you want to minimize the distance entirely between your foot and the floor this is your best choice.

-- Nike Romaleos: These are a great choice for people with wider feet.
-The shoe feels a bit heavy to wear, but that’s good because you’ll feel a sense of stability when heavy back squatting.
+- Nike Romaleos: The Nike Romaleos 3 XD shoes from Nike are a great choice for people with wide and/or flat feet (click HERE to check pricing and sizing on Rogue Fitness).
+The shoe feels a bit heavy to wear, but that's good because you'll feel a sense of stability when heavy back squatting.

-- Adidas Powerlift: These are a great choice for people with narrower feet.
-They have the same construction and design as the Romaleos.
-Exact same price point too.
+- Adidas Powerlift: The Adidas Powerlift shoe is a great choice for people with narrower feet (click HERE to check pricing and sizing on Amazon) .
+They have the same construction and design as the Romaleos, and the exact same price point too.

 Let's dive into the background on why some people prefer flat or heeled shoes.